SonicSpeedrunning/SEGAMasterSplitter/Cyber Shinobi.md

 The Splitter looks mainly for Game State (address 0x0002), lives (address 0x000C) and current level (address 0x000C)

-The time starts when current level is 0 and state is 17 (which corresponds to the quick black screen that appears before showing the current level info).
+The time starts when current level is 0 and state is 17 (which corresponds to the brief black screen that appears before showing the current level info).
 A new split is performed when the level corresponds to next split and the state is 17.
-The last split is done when the state is 21 (which is start of the ending cinematic which appears right after the last score screen).
+The last split is done when the state is 21 (which is the start of the ending cinematic which appears right after the last score screen).

 ## Useful ram addresses